seeseemelk/nice-curses/README.md

 ### struct CheckBox.Config
 Has following fields:
-- `char whenChecked = '+'` - this will appear near text if the checkbox is checked.
+- `wint_t whenChecked = '+'` - this will appear near text if the checkbox is
+  checked.
-- `char whenUnchecked = '-'` - this will appear near text if the checkbox is unchecked.
+- `wint_t whenUnchecked = '-'` - this will appear near text if the checkbox is
+  unchecked.
 - `int switchKeys = ['\n', '\r', Key.enter]` - keys that, when pressed, will
   cause the checkbox to change its status.